anand-3399/gaming-webpage/README.md

 Above is the link of my webpage.
 You can visit on any devices as it is a responsive website.
 It is compatible to all MacOS, WindowsOS, any mobile devices and even Tabs.

 I also have made a video of this website.
-It contains all the things that are in a website.
+It contains all features that are shown in this website.

 https://youtu.be/TDjLrPTWxoI